What I would do in five days in Queensland, Australia inspired by Vermeer!

 Guess what?
 I have another milestone birthday coming up this year!
 Yes, exactly 10 years ago from the last trip I took.
 The pictures and even some of the details from that trip have faded, but the memories with my Mom are still here with me.

 But if I had one Milestone Birthday Wish about Queensland, it would be to dive the Great Barrier Reef with a professional dive operator!
 Specifically, I would like to dive Fitzroy Reef Lagoon, as it is a part of the Great Barrier Reef that is the least spoiled and least traveled.
 Not one dive, but a few days of diving will do.

 Since then, I have dived the world, with over 150 dives.
 I have dove some amazing reefs, but I would love to do the Great Barrier Reef again, this time for real.

 What else would I do in five days?

 - Well, as one of the world’s seven natural wonders, I would love to see the Islands of the Great Barrier Reef and its crystal clear waters.

-There is so much more to Queensland, like surfing in Noosa, North of Brisbane, flying a Cessna out to Fraser Island, checking out the Daintree Rainforrest (another UNESCO site), helicopter to Whitehaven Beach on Whitsunday Island.
-But I said 5 (FIVE) days not 3 weeks!
+There is so much more to Queensland, like surfing in Noosa, North of Brisbane, flying a Cessna out to Fraser Island, checking out the Daintree Rainforest (another UNESCO site), helicopter to Whitehaven Beach on Whitsunday Island.
+But I said 5 (FIVE) days, not 3 weeks!

 This would be my next Milestone Birthday Wish.
 Have you have ever wanted to do a vacation re-do?